mh250229/Selling_Configuration_Doc/BRM Age Restriction with DateTime Restriction.md

 ## Add an Age Restriction  with Date Time Restriction

 Used to add an Age Restriction with a Date Time restriction.
+The {ruleId} is the name of the Age Restriction Rule.

 PUT
 /emerald/selling-service/c1/selling-configuration/business-rules-settings/age-restrictions/{ruleId}